oa07610/Epic-Runner/README.md

 # Epic-Runner
-It is a runner game in which player assumes the character of a young man who must dash through the space while gathering coins and avoiding obstacles by jumping until he collides with them.
+It is a runner game developed using C++ and SDL game development library.
+It is a 2d game in which player assumes the character of a young man who must dash through the space while gathering coins and avoiding obstacles by jumping until he collides with them.
 Following are some rules and workflow of our project:

 •Tasks to do are finding coins and eliminating foes.